janpaulpl/janpaulpl.github.io/index.md

 # Research

-I am not convinced by our current suite of languages that require manual work in a specification language on top of the implementation language.
-These tend to offload the intellectual challenge of coming up with static guarantees to developers, many of whom either don't have the domain-specific expertise or the *time* to become reasonable proof engineers. *This has motivated my main interests: programming languages, formal methods for software engineering, and automated reasoning*.
+I am not convinced by the demanding workflow of current suite of languages that require manual work in a specification language on top of the implementation language.
+These offload the intellectual challenge of coming up with static guarantees to developers, many of whom either don't have the domain-specific expertise or the *time* to become reasonable proof engineers. *This has motivated my main interests: programming languages, formal methods for software engineering, and automated reasoning*.

 To address this issue, I develop type systems to guarantee behavioral soundness while easing/eliminating the need of directly specifying code behavior.
 I want to assure all well-*typed* and well-*constructed* programs imply well-*behaved* programs.
-I primarily make use of gradual, dependent, refinement, and probabilistic types, in tandem with proof automation and repair.
+I primarily make use of gradual, dependent/refinement, and probabilistic/plausibilistic types, in tandem with proof automation and repair.

-## I am currently working on:
+## (WIP) I am currently working on:
+<u>PLausibilistic type system</u>: Qualitative notion of probabilistic type systems (such as [PReST](https://dl.acm.org/doi/10.1145/3729317)) using [Halpern's plausibility measures](https://www.cs.cornell.edu/home/halpern/papers/plaus.pdf) for a more generalized belief model enriched with default reasoning.

-<u>(WIP) Gradual refinement types</u>: Generalizing [Igarashi's notion of gradual session types](https://homepages.inf.ed.ac.uk/wadler/papers/gradsess/gradsess.pdf) to refinement types.
+<u>Gradual refinement types</u>: Generalizing [Igarashi's notion of gradual session types](https://homepages.inf.ed.ac.uk/wadler/papers/gradsess/gradsess.pdf) to refinement types.

-<u>(WIP) Automatic type-based verification</u>: Automating refinement type systems with monadic effects with [Hiroshi's Constraint Horne Clauses solver](https://arxiv.org/pdf/1610.06768).
+<u>Automatic type-based verification</u>: Automating refinement type systems with monadic effects with [Hiroshi's Constraint Horne Clauses solver](https://arxiv.org/pdf/1610.06768).

 ## I have previously worked on:
 <u>NetQIR</u>: I interned with the [NASA Langley's Formal Methods Research Program](https://shemesh.larc.nasa.gov/fm/index.html) as part of the Safety-Critical Avionics Systems Branch under the advisory of [Alwyn Goodloe](https://shemesh.larc.nasa.gov/people/aeg/).
 We mechanized proofs in Rocq that guarantee correct behaviors behind a well-behaved implementation of a Software Defined Delay-Tolerant Network algorithm written in [P4](https://p4.org/) for [NASA's Interplanetary Overlay Network framework](https://www.nasa.gov/directorates/somd/space-communications-navigation-program/interplanetary-overlay-network/).
 These guarantees are then provided to the user at the type level when written in our DSL, [NetQIR](https://popl25.sigplan.org/details/CoqPL-2025-papers/1/Formal-Verification-of-a-Software-Defined-Delay-Tolerant-Network), which compiles a subset of P4 to our verified representation for machine checking.